Summer Camp Policies

 I understand that it is my responsibility to bring any special concerns and information about my child to the attention of The Umbrella and when applicable the Concord Recreation staff.

-I understand that it is my responsibility to ensure that my child(ren) are dropped off and picked up from the designated locations at the appropriate times.
+I understand that it is my responsibility to ensure that my child(ren) is dropped off and picked up from the designated locations at the appropriate times.
 I also understand that no child will be released to adults that are not authorized by me in writing or are listed as an emergency contact.

 I understand that submitting my registration, whether processed on-line or by The Umbrella staff on my behalf, constitutes my agreement to comply with all Umbrella policies.